softwaregalore/DronePickupMechanism/README.md

 # DronePickupMechanism
+This repository contains the code and documentation of my 2023-2024 TSA Drone competition.
+# File Breakdown

-This repository contains the code and documentation of my 2023-2024 TSA Drone competition. clampControl.ino contains the C++ code that was installed on the ESP8266 mentioned in the documentation, and index.h/testApplication.html contain the GUI code.
-The code essentially sets up a small Access Point on our ESP and uses a websocket connection to send information from the users device back to the drone.
+- clampControl.ino contains the C++ code that was installed on the ESP8266 mentioned in the documentation
+  - This code essentially sets up a small Access Point on our ESP and uses a websocket connection to send information from the users device back to the drone.
+- index.h/testApplication.html contains the GUI code.